 2003: A man who had been deported from Sweden for stalking ABBA singer Agnetha Faeltskog was arrested near the singer’s island retreat.
 Gert van der Graaf, 37, had been the singer’s boyfriend from 1997 to 1999, but had been issued a restraining order barring him from seeing or talking to her in 2000.

 2004: England lose a penalty shoot-out against Portugal at the Estádio da Luz in Lisbon in the quarter-finals of Euro 2004.
-On the same day, Eric Clapton’s Fender Stratocaster “Blackie” sold at a Christie’s auction for $959,500 in New York, making it the most expensive guitar in the world at the time.
-The proceeds of the sale went towards Clapton’s Crossroads addiction clinic.
+On the same day, Eric Clapton’s Fender Stratocaster “Blackie” sells at a Christie’s auction for $959,500 in New York, making it the most expensive guitar in the world at the time.
+The proceeds of the sale go towards Clapton’s Crossroads addiction clinic.

-2007: Death of former Wolves and Northern Ireland footballer Derek Dougan.
+2007: Death of former Wolves and Northern Ireland footballer Derek Dougan aged 69.

 2010: In the longest match in tennis history, American John Isner defeats Nicolas Mahut of France at Wimbledon after 11 hours, 5 minutes of play over three days.